eberban/eberban/books/tour/src/predicate_places.md

 # Predicate places [FA/DU]

-Predicate places tags allow to fill the places of a proposition.
-It can corresponds to places of the main predicate, or other special places.
-They are followed by a predicate filling that place.
+Predicate place tags are used to fill the places of a proposition.
+They may apply to either existing places of the main predicate ("numbered places") or other special places (e.g. "imported places").
+They are followed by a (subordinate) predicate filling that place.

-If multiple places can be filled with the same predicate, multiple place tags can be chained in a row.
+It is possible to fill multiple places with the same predicate by chaining multiple place tags in a row.

 ```ebb
   spi fa mi fe mi